Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Numerical Studies

 Here, $\kappa=1$ corresponds to the original reward.
 The $t\mapsto \operatorname{sign}(t)|t|^{\kappa}$ is strictly increasing on $\mathbb{R}$ for $\kappa>0$ and therefore preserves the preference ordering induced by the original proxy score.
 Moreover, if the original proxy score is sub-Gaussian, then the transformed reward $\tilde r$ is sub-Weibull with parameter \(2/\kappa\).

-To confirm that the power transform does amplify the heavy-tailedness in the training signal, Figure~\ref{gold_proxy_trans} compares the empirical distributions of the original and transformed proxy rewards for the representative choice $\kappa=8$.
-Panels 1 and 3 show the distribution of the original reward $r(x,y)$ together with fitted normal density curves.
-In both cases, the untransformed reward is relatively concentrated and visually close to a light-tailed profile.
-Panels 2 and 4 show the corresponding transformed reward $\tilde r(x,y)$, overlaid with kernel density estimates.The transformed distribution becomes much more dispersed, with visibly heavier tails and more mass in the extremes.
-This supports that the power transform makes rare, large-magnitude reward realizations substantially more influential during training. \\
+To confirm that the power transform amplifies the tail behavior of the training signal, Figure~\ref{gold_proxy_trans} compares the empirical distributions and QQ plots of the original and transformed proxy rewards for the representative choice \(\kappa=8\).
+The upper panels show that the original reward \(r(x,y)\) is relatively concentrated and visually close to a light-tailed profile, whereas the transformed reward \(\tilde r(x,y)\), overlaid with kernel density estimates, becomes much more dispersed with substantially more mass in the extremes.
+The lower panels provide the corresponding QQ plots against the normal reference distribution.
+The pronounced deviations in the tails after transformation further indicate heavier-than-normal tail behavior.
+These results support that the power transform makes rare, large-magnitude reward realizations substantially more influential during training.

 \textit{Robustness across heavy-tail constructions.} The order-preserving power transform above provides a convenient knob (via $\kappa$) to dial tail-heaviness without changing preference rankings, but it is only one way to generate rare, high-impact reward outliers.
 To verify that our conclusions are not an artifact of this particular transformation, we also study an alternative heavy-tailed construction based on adding centered Weibull noise to the reward signal prior to optimization; see Appendix~\ref{app:add_experiments}.
-Across both constructions (and across sweeps of $\kappa$ and noise parameters), we observe the same qualitative pattern: KL-style control exhibits unstable reward--divergence behavior and a non-monotone proxy--proxy-gold relationship once rewards become heavy-tailed, whereas higher-order \Renyi regularization yields smoother reward--divergence curves and a more monotone proxy--proxy-gold coupling.\\
+Across both constructions (and across sweeps of $\kappa$ and noise parameters), we observe the same qualitative pattern: KL-style control exhibits unstable reward--divergence behavior and a non-monotone proxy--gold relationship once rewards become heavy-tailed, whereas higher-order \Renyi regularization yields smoother reward--divergence curves and a more monotone proxy--gold coupling.\\

 \paragraph{Reward--divergence behavior.} Figures~\ref{divergence_vs_reward11}--\ref{divergence_vs_reward1210} show the empirical relationship between reward and divergence under $\beta=1$.
 Under KL regularization ($\alpha=1$), Figure~\ref{divergence_vs_reward11} shows a clear separation between the proxy reward (training-time signal) and the \emph{gold reward} (evaluation signal) once the proxy reward is heavy-tailed ($\kappa>1$).
 As the policy moves farther from the reference model, the proxy reward generally continues to increase, whereas the gold reward exhibits a pronounced \emph{rise-then-collapse} pattern: moderate divergence is initially beneficial, but additional divergence can eventually substantially degrade proxy-gold performance.
 This is a Goodhart-style signature of proxy over-optimization, in which continued improvement on the training-time reward no longer translates into improvement under the stronger evaluator.